 Violin Project: We have purchased 30 violins and each of the First Classes get a forty minute lesson each week provided by violin teacher and Scoil Íde Orchestra Director Marian Ryan.
 These classes began for all of our First Classes in September 2010 after being trialled the previous school year.
 We are very excited about this project as it gives the children the opportunity to learn an instrument at an early age.
 After the year parents can decide if they are sufficiently interested to follow up with private lessons.
 The discipline and challenge of learning a musical instrument is of huge benefit to children, not alone in terms of musical enjoyment, but also to their academic ability.
 It is gratifying to see the children who began in 1st Class now progressing into our Orchestra.

 Information Technology: Our original website was first launched in December 1999 and has evolved over time and many re-designs into today's Content Management System based on Joomla.
-Since September 2000 our I.T.
-Room in the senior school has been in use.
-In addition to a networked PC in every classroom we have 12 networked PCs in the IT Room.
-The children learn the intricicies of preparing documents, making files and folders, using digital cameras, preparing projects and using PowerPoint.
-Digital video cameras are used for recording school events.
 All 28 classrooms have Interactive White Boards and we have obtained two suites of 16 laptop computers for classroom use.
 A set of 16 iPads was added in 2012 added to with another 16 in 2016.
 A Learning Platform for staff use has been developed and our Learning Platform for children and parents has been in operation since October 2009.
-Integration of ICT into all subject areas is the next aim in our ICT Plan.
-In 2010 we began using our Virtual Learning Environment (VLE) with the children.
-Some classes now set assisgnments and homework through the VLE.
-It is proving very popular with the children.
+Two sets of 32 chromebooks are now iin fulltime use as they move around the school on our "chromebook Trolly".
+All classes from 3rd to 6th have Google Classrooms and works is frequently set, completed, posted and corrected on this platform.

 Modern Languages: At a time when the UK was extending the teaching of modern languages to 8 year olds our Government cut the funding which made the modern language programme in primary schools possible.
 After teaching Spanish since 1998 our programme finished in June 2012.Scoil Ide had been part of the Department of Education and Science Pilot Project on Modern Languages since its inception.
 Scoil Ide was awarded the prestigious European Award for Languages in 2005 for innovative teaching of a European language.

 English Reading: Over the past few years we have moved away from the class reader as a means of teaching English reading in the senior school.
 Children now work initially on sets of novels completing a novel every four weeks or so.
 While reading the novels they complete comprehension work as well as trying to understand the characters and the plot.
 Favourites so far this year appear to be "Holes", "The Boy in the Striped Pyjamas" and "Chinese Cinderella".
 Research has shown that reading ability increases in relation to the amount of reading done so we are happy that although, we always had a very high standard of reading in the school, this will further enhance this.
 As well as working on the novels classes from time to time work for short concentrated periods on the Reading Laboratories known to the children as the "SRA".
 "Buddy Reading" where older children are paired with younger pupils has begun and we hope that this will further encourage emerging readers.
 The school has also dedicated resources to reading in Senior Infants and First Class where all the children are listened to reading every day.
+Literacy Liftoff is underway in Senior Infants and First class using PM levelled readers.
+Supported Literacy takes place from 2nd to 6th class as a follow on from Literacy Liftoff (LLO).
 Reading is the key to all academic success in school and every effort is made to support it.

 Writer of the Month: Each month the 5th and 6th Classes are invited to prepare and write essays on set topics.
 The topics vary from "My Favourite Place" to letters to Santa.
 The best essays each month are acknowledged at Assembly and the authors are rewarded with tokens.
 The work is featured in the Senior School with pen pictures of the young writers.
 The work also features on the school website and in the annual publication of student writing published by the Students' Council.